Marijuana growers spend a lot of money on hydroponics base nutrients and supplements because we want big, phat, THC-coated buds.

 Yes, some growers get good results with General Hydroponics, or else the company would be totally out of business.

-When growers ask General Hydroponics, Botanicare, Technaflora or most of the other North American hydroponics nutrients companies if they do any scientific research for cannabis growing, their answer is NO!
+When growers ask General Hydroponics, Botanicare, Technaflora or most of the other North American hydroponics nutrients companies if they do any scientific research for cannabis growing, their answer is NO and HELL NO!

 It’s not like General Hydroponics products are totally useless.
-I highly recommend their mite-killer Azamax.
+For example, I highly recommend their mite-killer Azamax.
 They have a seaweed product called BioWeed that’s pretty nice too.

 Marijuana growers who care about their health don’t want PACLO, and public health officials have banned it in fertilizers, but GH is still making money selling it.